Up and down week for Coweta baseball ends with two losses

-TULSA -- Coweta finished off an up and down week on the baseball diamond with a 7-3 loss to Cascia Hall on Saturday afternoon at Richard P. LeMay Field.
+TULSA -- Coweta finished off an up and down week on the baseball diamond with a 7-3 loss to Cascia Hall on Saturday, March 27 at Richard P. LeMay Field.

 The Tigers (11-4) swept a double header at home over Glenpool in 5A-3 district play Wednesday (9-1 and 14-3) and then fell at Union 8-2 on Friday.